 IMPAIRMENT OF ASSETS

-loss is charged to the Statement of Profit & Loss of the year in which an asset is identified as impaired.
-The
+impairment loss is charged to the Statement of Profit & Loss of the year in which an asset is identified as

-impairment loss recognized in prior accounting periods is adjusted if there has been a change in the
+impaired.
+The impairment loss recognized in prior accounting periods is adjusted if there has been a

 Borrowing Costs

-the cost of such asset.
-A qualifying asset is one that necessarily takes substantial period of time to get ready
+of the cost of such asset.
+A qualifying asset is one that necessarily takes substantial period of time to get

-for intended use.
-All other borrowing costs are recognised as an expense in the period in which they are
+ready for intended use.
+All other borrowing costs are recognised as an expense in the period in which

-incurred.
-Borrowing Cost consist of Interest, Other Cost that an entity incurs in connection with the
+they are incurred.
+Borrowing Cost consist of Interest, Other Cost that an entity incurs in connection with

-borrowing of funds.
-Investment income earned on the temporary investment of specific borrowing pending
+the borrowing of funds.
+Investment income earned on the temporary investment of specific borrowing

-their expenditure on qualifying assets is deducted from the borrowing cost eligible for capitalization.
+pending their expenditure on qualifying assets is deducted from the borrowing cost eligible for

 FOREIGN CURRENCY TRANSACTION